renalreg/.github/README.md

 ## About The Project

-A standard set of workflows that should be present on all projects.
+A standard set of workflows and associated files that should be present on all projects.

 ## Usage

-Go to the actions tab on the project you wish to apply the action to, select new workflow, select the work flow you need from the provided list.
+To add a workflow to a repo go to the actions tab on the project you wish to apply the action to, select new workflow, select the work flow you need from the provided list.
+Alternatively you can clone the repo and copy the files locally before pushing.

 ## Contact